 Off-plan property in Dubai

 About 70% of Dubai deals are off-plan.
-A ~20% down payment, staged instalments and 15–20% appreciation by handover — lower entry cash for capital growth, if you pick the right developer.
+A ~20% down payment, staged instalments and a historic 15–20% gain by handover (slower in the current correction) — lower entry cash for capital growth, if you pick the right developer.

 Off-plan — buying before completion — drove about 70% of Dubai transactions and 71% of value in 2026.
 You typically pay a ~20% down payment, then staged instalments during construction and on handover (common 60/40 or 80/20 plans; some developers offer 1% per month).
-The appeal is lower entry cash and 15–20% appreciation by handover; the risk is construction and handover delay, which is why developer track record is everything.
+The appeal is lower entry cash and the historic 15–20% appreciation by handover (slower in the 2026 correction); the risk is construction and handover delay, which is why developer track record is everything.

 Lower entry cash, in exchange for time risk